-- 1. Pom-poms are awarded to individuals and collected in tubes for each class.
-These are compared in our achievement assembly each week with the winning class declared - 2.
-Each member of staff who works at lunchtime will nominate one child per week for a mention in our achievement assembly.
+1. Pom-poms are awarded to individuals and collected in tubes for each class.
+These are compared in our achievement assembly each week with the winning class declared

+- 2. Each member of staff who works at lunchtime will nominate one child per week for a mention in our achievement assembly.
 The reason for the award will be on the certificate. - 3.
-Top table.
-Each half term staff will nominate 6 children to from KS1 and 6 from KS2 to sit at the top table with a member of lunchtime staff.
+Table of Awesomeness.
+Each half term staff will nominate 6 children to from KS1 and 6 from KS2 to sit at the top table with the headteacher.